KCaesar3/KCaesar/README.md

 # Karen Caesar

-I am currently a student going for a batchelor in computer science with a monor in design.
+I am currently a student going for a batchelors in computer science with a monor in design.

 > Be a borg : Strive for perfection